CGNS/cgns.github.io/_sources/standard/CGIO/CGNS_CGIO_misc.rst.txt

 :Modes:  `- w m`

 :Description:
   Forces any buffered data in the database manager to be written to disk.
-Returns 0 if successfull, else an error code.
+Returns 0 if successful, else an error code.

 cgio_library_version
 --------------------